 Now I’m not pleading total innocence of this vice myself.

-Many times I have glanced at a series of articles printed in full colour on eight successive pages ‘For Me to Cut Out and Keep’, sent off a cheque for $19.95 for the plastic ring binder and then ‘Forgotten All About Them Permanently’.
-And what I don’t know now about ‘Warfare Throughout History’, ‘The Phoenicians – Fathers Of Trade’, ‘Hellenic Heros’ and ‘The Byzantine Influence’ would almost fill seven plastic ring binders alone.
+Many times I have glanced at a series of articles printed in full colour on eight successive pages ‘For Me to Cut Out and Keep’.
+Sent off a cheque for $19.95 for the plastic ring binder.
+And then ‘Forgotten All About Them Permanently’.
+And what I don’t know now about ‘Warfare Throughout History’.
+‘The Phoenicians – Fathers Of Trade’.
+‘Hellenic Heroes’ and ‘The Byzantine Influence’.
+Would almost fill seven plastic ring binders alone.

 Well the answer comes from experiments done on what scientists commonly call ‘the decerebate frog’.
-To put it simply, in its natural state, the frog is green and cold blooded, has slimy skin and produces children that resemble animated bogies.
+To put it simply, in its natural state, the frog is green and cold blooded.
+It has slimy skin and produces children that resemble animated bogies.

-From that point of view they do not greatly resemble human beings, apart from those you meet in politics or maybe even show-biz, although to a much lesser extent.
+Granted, from that point of view they do not greatly resemble human beings.
+Apart from those you meet in politics or maybe even show-biz.
+Although to a much lesser extent.